How we work

 Whatever your denomination, we hope - and expect - that you'll find something at BRF that can help you, your church and your community.
 We'd love to keep in touch, and would value whatever support you can give to help us transform lives and communities.

 Very early on in our history, BRF published two series of Bible reading notes (inspiringly titled Series A and Series B!), recognising that one size doesn't fit all.
 Today, we publish five different series of Bible reading notes and a range of other resources in the hope that we will be able to encourage and inspire a wide variety of people in their understanding of the Bible.

 Rooted in the local church

 BRF started with one church leader serving God where he was, providing a local solution to a local problem.
-Several initiatives that are now part of BRF - Messy Church, Who Let The Dads Out? and The Gift of Years - started in a local setting, addressing local needs and opportunities.
+Several initiatives that are now part of BRF - including Messy Church and Anna Chaplaincy - started in a local setting, addressing local needs and opportunities.

 We seek to support the local church, offering a range of initiatives and tried and tested resources, so that local churches can benefit directly from the experience and expertise of other local initiatives.

 Working with local people

 Our passion is to see lives and communities transformed through the Christian faith, and we believe that the most effective way to achieve this is to work with local people, churches and schools who are best placed to make this happen.

 For example, we work with a skilled team of freelancers to help deliver our schools work, reaching parts of the country that we can't with our small staff team.
 A significant strand of our work, including Messy Church and The Gift of Years, is to raise up, train and encourage members of local churches to be effective in their ministry and outreach to others.